argoproj-labs/terraform-provider-argocd/docs/resources/application.md

 * `source` - (Required) Contains information about Git repository, path within repository and target application environment.
 Structure is documented below.
 * `project` - (Optional) The ArgoCD project where the application will reside.
 Empty name means that application belongs to `default` project.
 Defaults to `default`.
 * `sync_policy` - (Optional) Controls when a sync will be performed.
 Structure is documented below.
-* `ignore_difference` - (Optional) Controls resources fields which should be ignored during comparison.
+* `ignore_difference` - (Optional) Controls resources' fields which should be ignored during comparison with live state.
 Can be repeated multiple times.
 Structure is documented below.
 * `info` - (Optional) Contains a list of useful information (URLs, email addresses, and plain text) that relates to the application.
 Can be repeated multiple times.
 Structure is documented below.
 * `revision_history_limit` -  (Optional) This limits the number of items kept in the apps revision history.
 This should only be changed in exceptional circumstances.
 Setting to zero will store no history.
 This will reduce storage used.
 Increasing will increase the space used to store the history, so we do not recommend increasing it.
 Default is `10`.